sranins/BusinessApplication-ReleaseNotes/articles/Spring18/operations-finance/dynamics365-finance-operations/globalization-india-localization-project-upgrade.md

     journals, hour journals, item journals, fee journals, on-account transactions, project invoice proposals, and service management.

--   Print Tax invoice for project
+-   Print a Tax invoice for a project.

 Localization upgrade for India lets current Microsoft Dynamics AX 2012 customers upgrade to Microsoft Dynamics 365 for Finance and Operations.